melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 The mapconfig specifies, among other, coordinate systems and data sources.

-The default map configuration uses our open example.
+The default map configuration uses our free and open example datasets.
 You may change the mapconfig url in the Vts Map component to any other, including your own instance of VTS backend.
 See our VTS documentation for more information about map configuration.

 ### Coordinate Conversions

-When the mapconfig is loaded, the Vts Map component provides methods UnityToVtsNavigation and VtsNavigationToUnity for coordinate conversions.
+The Vts Map component provides methods UnityToVtsNavigation and VtsNavigationToUnity for coordinate conversions.
 These methods also take into account the transformation of the Game Object itself, eg. the transformation made by Vts Map Make Local script.
+These methods will fail if the mapconfig is not yet loaded.

 ### VTS as Native Plugin